- Latina and Latino HistoryUCLA and University of California HistoryUCLA Research Centers and Programs

 - Biographical Note:

-- University of Southern California professor of English.
-Editor of the UCLA Chicano Studies Research Center’s journal, Aztlan.
+- Postdoctoral scholar in residence and assistant director of the UCLA Chicano Studies Research Center.
 As a student at UCLA, was involved in the Chicano student movement on campus and the drive for the establishment of the research center.